mjaspard/pick_app/README.md

 4. Picking rules

-The common usage is to pick ellipse on SAR View image, but you can also change ellipse from crater profile dragging points
+The common usage is to pick ellipses on SAR View image, but you can also change ellipses from crater profile by dragging points

-Picking ellispe from SAR Image:
+Picking ellipses from SAR Image:

 -	Activate button Picking Action and Show Ellipse
 -	The next Pick point is written, just right clic on the image to pick the point